davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 ### Conclusions

+## Part 1: How TSOs Fail Your SDLC

+> Thesis: TSOs divide the source of truth for the product.

 Modern development projects focus on version control as the _source of truth_.
 Your version control repository (usually, but not always, Git) is the canonical definition of what makes up your product, and it's the operational hub of your software development lifecycle (SDLC).
 Version control comes with a litany of benefits I won't evangelize in any detail here.